 Apply Silicone-Based Toner

 To lighten the henna eyebrows, should apply a small amount of silicone-based makeup remover on the brows.
 This should help to resolve the situation within a few days.
-Makeup cleansers like micellar water cleanses the brow’s skin and break down henna color and helping get rid of the henna faster.
+Makeup cleansers like micellar water cleanse the brow’s skin and break down henna color and helping get rid of the henna faster.